top of page

 AP US History (APUSH) Test Preparation Crash Course

 The APUSH crash course is designed for high school students who are taking APUSH at school and want to develop or hone the more advanced concepts and specific skills needed for exam success.
+Class time is spent practicing essay and multiple choice test questions.

 Detailed Analytic Writing Class Descriptions: